Avonside Engine Company

-The Avonside Engine Company was a locomotive manufacturer in Avon Street, St. Philip's, Bristol, England between 1864 and 1934.
-However the business originated with an earlier enterprise Henry Stothert and Company.
+The Avonside Engine Company was a locomotive manufacturer in Avon Street, St Philip's, Bristol, England.
+The business originated in 1837 under the name of Henry Stothert and Company, and was reorganised twice before assuming the Avonside name in 1864.The company was wound up in 1934.

 Origins

 The firm was originally started by Henry Stothert in 1837 as Henry Stothert and Company.
 Henry was the son of George Stothert (senior), founder of the nearby Bath engineering firm of Stothert & Pitt.
 Henry's brother, also named George, was manager of the same firm.